Char1iee/NBA_Odds_Analysis/README.md

 ## data preprocessing
 To preprocess the data, we plan to encode the home/visitor column to convert the data values to be integers instead of objects.
-We begin by experimenting with a label encoder, and comparing the results with a one-hot encoded dataset for the teams.
-Based on the pairplot generated in exploratory analysis, we found that the data in scores (and opponent scores) column is roughly normal, and may benefit from standardization.
-Additionally, applying a min-max normalization would be helpful, since our numerical values are scaled differently.
-We also need to filter out duplicate games, since there are two entries: one for the home team and one for the away team for each game.
-We decided to drop the opponent money line column since th
+We plan to experiment with two datasets: one using a label encoder, and another with one-hot encoding to represent the teams.
+We also one-hot encoded the home/visitor column to keep the data numerical.

+Based on the pairplot generated in exploratory analysis, we found that the data in the scores (and opponent scores) columns looks roughly normal, and may benefit from standardization.
+We will be using Q-Q plots to analyze how normally distributed each of our columns is to determine which features to standardize.

+For the rest of the numerical data, we applied a min-max normalization as our data is scaled differently depending on the feature.
+We discussed whether we need to filter out duplicate games, since there are two entries: one for the home team and one for the away team for each game, but ultimately decided to keep them so our dataset isn't biased toward home or away games.
+Instead, we decided to drop the opponent money line column since this data will be redundant by keeping the original amount of observations.
-We will be using Q-Q plots to analyze how normally distributed each of our columns is.